naturalis/nbclassify/html/orchid/README.rst

 ======
-OrchiD
+OrchID
 ======

-OrchiD is a proof-of-concept Django app for classifying digital images of slipper orchids.
+OrchID is a proof-of-concept Django app for classifying digital images of slipper orchids.

 It implements the NBClassify Python package for image fingerprinting and